igarnier/huxiang/README.md

 * INSTALLATION

 The following instructions allow to install the `huxiang` library.
+They have been tested on Ubuntu 18.04.

 1) You will need an `OCaml` environment.
 Install `opam` by following instructions at https://opam.ocaml.org/blog/opam-2-0-0-rc4/
 2) Switch to OCaml 4.06.0: `opam switch create 4.06.0`.
 If needed, update shell environment: `eval $(opam env)`.